adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="00160000" data-name="Extension: encrypt_then_mac">

-This extension indicates that the client supports the [encrypt-then-MAC](https://www.rfc-editor.org/rfc/rfc7366.html) scheme, which aims to fix the security issues inherent to MAC-then-encrypt.
+This extension is a relic of TLS 1.2, where the default MAC-then-encrypt behavior resulted in security vulnerabilities.
+It is not relevant to TLS 1.3.

 * `00 16`: extension type (22 for encrypt_then_mac)
 * `00 00`: data length (none)